You’re preparing for your first year of teaching and searching for new teacher must haves.

 4. Thank You Cards

-Whenever someone in the school community, whether it be a parent, colleague, whomever, does something nice for you, why not give them a simple thank you note?
+Whenever someone in the school community does something nice for you, show appreciation by giving them a handwritten thank you note.

 5. Paper Filing Pocket Chart

-It hangs easily on the wall.
-Each little slot has a place to insert a label.
+This versatile pocket chart easily hangs on the wall, and each slot has a place to insert a label.

 6. Heavy-Duty Pencil Sharpener

-A support system such as this is one of the new teacher must-haves that’s going to keep you going smoothly along the journey of ups and downs experienced in the teaching life.
+In this profession, a support system is one of the new teacher must haves that’s going to help keep you sane as you journey along in your teaching career.

 8. EZ Grader